Invest in yourself first

 “I have invested about 3 Million and still spending 20,000 every month.
 I am yet to see revenues coming in” said an entrepreneur who was into dairy farming business.
 I asked him “In the hindsight, what would you have done differently?
-He said “Firstly, I would have invested more on cows than on state-of-the-art facility…” Before you think how he could have missed the obvious… I see this happening in a knowledge industry [read IT sector] as well where companies tend to invest more on the facility rather than investing in their employees.
+He said, “Firstly, I would have invested more on cows than on state-of-the-art facility…” Before you think how he could have missed the obvious… I see this happening in a knowledge industry [read IT sector] as well where companies tend to invest more in the facility rather than investing in their employees.
 Let’s look at another instance.

 “I had about 11 properties and now have only 4 remaining.
 I have invested more than half a Million in this eCommerce portal and still have not made any serious money!” said another entrepreneur.
 It was very obvious to me why he lost so much.
 I saw this clearly during his meeting with a vendor.
-Purpose of the meeting with vendor was to test their ability to deliver better services.
+Purpose of the meeting with the vendor was to test their ability to deliver better services.
 Unfortunately, the tables turned and the vendor was on the offensive while this entrepreneur was simply on the defensive.
 He clearly lacked confidence and the necessary skills to showcase his company’s value & potential even to a vendor!

 This brings to my mind one of the most fundamental truths about business.
 The business or the industry we choose to be in is not a liability in itself.
 In other words, one does not lose money because of the type of business or industry, it’s really the entrepreneur or, to be more specific, his level of preparedness to capitalize on opportunities.

 Before we go further, these facts hold true for an Intrapreneur as well.
 How do you build a Billion Dollar Business with 45,000 employees across 45 countries around the globe?
 One of the powerful philosophies was to create & nurture a strong team of Intrapreneurs.
-I had the honour and privilege to consult this client, observe first-hand and absorb the culture, philosophy, systems and processes that put them on path for accelerated strategic growth.
-This experience bore much fruit while advising a firm on scaling up to 1000 employees from their existing strength of 280 employees.
-We will talk more about that experience at a later point in time.
+I had the

 Here’s how “Investopedia” defines an Intrapreneur.